 Bob Heathfield – SECBE Chairman

 Bob has been Managing Director, Chief Executive and Chairman of leading construction companies, including Trafalgar House (UK Construction) and Ballast UK.
-In 2001 Bob formed his own consultancy (Novare), became Chairman of Appleyards Consulting in 2002 and later director of Artelia Group.
-He is a Non-Executive Director of Bennett Construction and Independent Chairman of Optimise.
+In 2001 Bob formed his own consultancy (Novare), became Chairman of Appleyards Consulting in 2002 and later director of Artelia Projects UK Ltd. He is a Non-Executive Director of Bennett Construction and Independent Chairman of Optimise.
 Bob played key roles within the Major Contractors Group, Construction Confederation, was President of the Chartered Institute of Building.
 He was a senior member of the ODA’s Independent Dispute Avoidance Panel, and Independent Chairman of the ODA's Health Safety and Leadership Team.

 Chartered Architect with more than 25 years’ experience in practice, currently working as an 'informed client' as part of a highly successful Development Team at Radian delivering a programme of 600 homes each year for sale, market rent and affordable rent throughout the South of England.
 Really enjoys combining his passion for design, sustainability, with architectural and project management skills; bringing a commercially focused approach to commissioning and delivering high quality developments.
 Jonathan leads SECBE strategic discussions on: offsite manufacturing (large scale solutions to deliver housing numbers without compromising quality); delivering value for money in construction through risk free development programmes that deliver flexibility, quality, profit & competitiveness for all; and better defining the product to deliver outstanding whole life cost and performance of our future assets.